rbpatt2019/ToDonePy/README.rst

 .. code:: sh

     git clone https://github.com/rbpatt2019/studious-happiness/
-    make develop
+    make install

-For more detailed instructions on manual installation and contributing, please see the section on :ref:`contributing`.
+If you would like to contribute to development, the install instructions are slightly different.
+Please see the section on  :ref:`contributing`.

 Usage
 -----